Glasgow has one of the busiest gig calendars in the country with most bands’ UK tours taking in one of Glasgow’s many live music venues.

 In the heart of Glasgow’s south side you’ll find The Glad Cafe, which has become a bit of a hangout for the area’s diverse mix of musicians, artists, writers and performers.
 The gigs here tend to be lower-key: think Casiotone dreampop, stripped-back acoustic sets and jazz nights.

+The O2 Academy acts as a middle ground between intimate gig and stadium tour.
+Situated in an old art deco cinema just south of the city centre, it's the last stop for many bands before heading to the arenas, and has hosted the likes of Stormzy, Lizzo, Anderson .Paak and Lewis Capaldi in recent years.
 Glasgow’s biggest live music venue is The SSE Hydro, which has a capacity of up to 13,000.
-With its oval shape, inspired by ancient amphitheatres, you’re guarantee decent sight lines, comfortable seating and good acoustics, even in the cheap seats.
+With its oval shape, inspired by ancient amphitheatres, you’re guaranteed decent sight lines, comfortable seating and good acoustics, even in the cheap seats.

-Then there's The Art School, The Old Hairdressers, 13th Note.
+Then there's The Old Hairdressers, 13th Note...
 In fact, bugger it, we’ve pulled together the best guide to Glasgow live music listings, including local one-off gigs and bands and artists who are currently on tour.
-If you’re organising an live music event or spot any information which needs listing or updating, let us know by contacting listing email@example.com with the event and venue details.
+If you’re organising an live music event or spot any information which needs listing or updating, let us know by contacting listing firstname.lastname@example.org with the event and venue details.